Washington DC Marijuana Cultivation License

 • Must not be an individual whose authority as a caregiver or qualifying patient has been revoked

-• Must be current on all tax filings and has "clean hands," that is, the applicant must not owe more than $100 in outstanding debt to the government of the District of Columbia
+• Must be current on all tax filings and not owe more than $100 in outstanding debt to the government of the District of Columbia

 • Must have complied with all requirements of the 1998 Legalization of Marijuana for Medical Treatment Initiative and Title 22-C of the D.C.
 Municipal Regulations